mafintosh/param/readme.md

 	console.log(port);

-the above example tells param to find the parameter `app.port`. it does so by first looking at the command line arguments
+The above example tells param to find the parameter `app.port`.
+It does so by first looking at the command line arguments

 	node example.js --app.port 8080 # prints 8080

-if present param will simply return that value.
+If present param will simply return that value.
-otherwise param will look for a configuration file based on `--config [filename]` or your `NODE_ENV` env var.
+Otherwise param will look for a configuration file based on `--config [filename]` or your `NODE_ENV` env var.

-if `NODE_ENV=development` it will look for a config file called `development.json` or `development.js` and so on.
+If `NODE_ENV=development` it will look for a config file called `development.json` or `development.js` and so on.

-it will start looking for the config file in `.` and `./config`. if it doesn't exist it will try in `..` and `../config` until it reaches `/`.
+It will start looking for the config file in `.` and `./config`.
+If it doesn't exist it will try in `..` and `../config` until it reaches `/`.

 	// development.json
 	{